-- For best results and performance use HUSQVARNA twostroke engine oil, which is specially formulated for our aircooled two-stroke engines. - Never use two-stroke oil intended for water-cooled engines, sometimes referred to as outboard oil (rated TCW). - Never use oil intended for four-stroke engines. - A poor oil quality and/or too high oil/fuel ratio may jeopardise function and decrease the life time of catalytic converters.
+- For best results and performance use HUSQVARNA twostroke engine oil, which is specially formulated for our aircooled two stroke-engines. - Never use two-stroke oil intended for water-cooled engines, sometimes referred to as outboard oil (rated TCW). - Never use oil intended for four-stroke engines.